 Note: What To Do If You’ve Stayed Unlawfully for Over Six Months

 In situations where the foreign spouse fails to adjust status within 6 months, it is important that you do not leave the United States.
 If you have stayed in the United States beyond your visa expiration date, without filing for a green card, you could be subject to laws that prevent you from entering the United States in the future.
-For many illegal aliens, this often means a 3 or 10 year “bar” from access to the United States, requiring years of separation from their U.S. spouse before they are even able to apply for legal re-admission.
+For many undocumented immigrants, this often means a 3 or 10-year “bar” from access to the United States, requiring years of separation from their U.S. spouse before they are even able to apply for legal re-admission.

 If you find yourself in this situation, don’t hesitate to contact an immigration attorney as soon as possible.
 An experienced attorney can help you determine the best next steps to secure your green card while avoiding the multi-year bars for unlawful presence.

 What To Do If You’re Arrested For Unlawful Presence